frin6/tournament-quiz-manager/README.md

 A React-based tournament management system designed to handle a competition between two groups (Builder and Explorer) with group stages and knockout rounds.
 The system manages matches, calculates standings, and determines the tournament winner through semifinals and finals.

+The real objective of the repository was to test actual capabilities of React, CSS, JavaScript and Vercel.

 ## Summary

 The tournament consists of: